OCIO Divisions and Offices

 - Manages the agenda, minutes, and action items of the NOAA CIO Council; and

-- Oversees and coordinates activities regarding the E-Government Act, Paperwork Reduction Act, Federal Information Quality Act, and the accessibility provisions of the Rehabilitation Act.
+- Oversees and coordinates activities regarding the E-Government Act, Paperwork Reduction Act, Federal Information Quality Act, Freedom of Information Act (FOIA) and the accessibility provisions of the Rehabilitation Act.

 - The NOAA Capital Planning and Investment Control program goal is to achieve top-ratings and efficiency on all NOAA major investments through modernizing IT Infrastructure, maintaining IT Security, utilizing corporate portfolio analysis, and adhering to the Clinger-Cohen Act.

 - The Governance and Portfolio Division conducts TechStats reviews of NOAA IT investments to focus corrective actions on investments in trouble, prepare investment managers to present before the Commerce IT Review Board (CITRB), and enforce the IT contracting strategy on NOAA by imposing strict IT Investment Authority (ITIA) regulations on all NOAA Investments.